 You will be required to demonstrate the ability to create programs and analyse problems.
 You need to showcase aptitude for thinking creatively, innovatively, analytically, logically and critically.
-You must have the ability to be able to draw together knowledge, understanding and skills from the full course of study in order to be able to answer a 66 The computer was born to solve problems that did not exist before.
-99 Bill Gates Founder of Microsoft range of differing style of exam questions.
+You must have the ability to be able to draw together knowledge, understanding and skills from the full course of study in order to be able to answer a 66 The computer was born to solve problems that did not exist before. ??
+Bill Gates Founder of Microsoft range of differing style of exam questions.
 There are no pre-requisites to this course and no prior knowledge of programming is required to start, just a passion for the subject.
 How is the course assessed?

 This course is assessed by 2 exams, paper 1 and paper 2.
 Students also need to satisfy the practical programming requirements.
-Paper 1 is on Computational thinking and programming skills.
+Paper 1 is on computing concepts.
+This unit covers data representation, computer systems, fundamentals of computer networks, cyber security, relational databases and the ethical, legal and environmental impacts of digital technology on wider society, including issues of privacy.
+This is a 1 hour and 30 minutes written exam and is worth 50% of the overall GCSE grade.
+Paper 2 is on Computational thinking and programming skills.
 This paper focuses on computational thinking, code tracing, problem-solving, programming concepts including the design of effective algorithms and the designing, writing, testing and refining of code.
-This is a 2-hour written exam and it is worth 50% of the overall GCSE.
-Paper 2 is on computing concepts.
-This unit covers data representation, computer systems, fundamentals of computer networks, cyber security, relational databases and the ethical, legal and environmental impacts of digital technology on wider society, including issues of privacy.
-This is a 1 hour and 45 minutes written exams and is worth 50% of the overall GCSE grade.
-Both Paper 1 and 2 contain a mix of multiple choice, short answer and longer answer questions assessing programming, practical problem-solving and computational thinking skills.
-Course Books (provided by college) GCSE AQA Computer Science 8525 Course textbook

-By S Robson and PM Heathcote Published by PG Online Limited; Illustrated edition (31 Mar.
-2020), ISBN-10 1910523224 ISBN-13: 978-1910523223 Learning to Program in Python Crash Course in Coding for Python 3.x Beginners Guide in Programming with Examples and Challenges Course textbook By PM Heathcote Published by PG Online Limited; Illustrated edition (23 Jun.
-2017), ISBN-10 1910523119 ISBN-13: 978-1910523117 Exam Board and Specification Codes AQA 8525B (Python)
+This is a 1 hour and 30 minutes written exam and it is worth 50% of the overall GCSE Both Paper 1 and 2 contain a mix of multiple choice, short answer and longer answer questions assessing programming, practical problem-solving and computational thinking skills. assessing programming, practical problem-solving and computational thinking skills.
+Course Books (provided by college) OCR GCSE Computer Science, Second Edition By George Rouse, Lorne Pearcey, Gavin Craddock et al Published by Hodder, ISBN: 9781510484313 Learning to Program in Python Crash Course in Coding for Python 3.x Beginners Guide in Programming with Examples and Challenges Course textbook By PM Heathcote Published by PG Online Limited; Illustrated edition (23 Jun.
+2017), ISBN-13: 978-1910523117 Exam Board and Specification Codes AQA 8525B (Python)